martmichals/stout-case-study/results/CaseStudy1.md

 ## Preprocessing

-Preprocessing consisted of the following:
+Preprocessing of the overall dataset consisted of the following:
 * Deletion of bloated/useless features
     * `emp_title`: there are apx.
 4500 of these titles.
 Not very insightful w/o further processing
     * `state`: see EDA